zakacat/FundamentalsCapstone/DESIGNPLAN.md

 HTML Formatting| I will format the TextView in a pleasant enough manner Web Links| I will embed links within the TextView (maybe to my YouTube channel for recipes that I have already demonstrated) Lesson 2
+Multiple Activities| Self explanatory
+Explicit Intents| I will use explicit intents to open and start other activities that belong to the apply Implicit Intents| Maybe I will open an implicit intent for the user to be able to e-mail me with any bugs that they might find.